biaslab/biaslab-hugo/content/teaching/bmlip.md

   - [Gaussian Identities](https://github.com/bertdv/BMLIP/raw/master/lessons/notebooks/files/Roweis-1999-gaussian-identities.pdf?dl=0)
   - [Matrix Identities](https://github.com/bertdv/BMLIP/raw/master/lessons/notebooks/files/Roweis-1999-matrix-identities.pdf?dl=0)

+## Class logistics

+Here's our recommendation on how to study for this class.
+Before each lecture:
+  - first watch the video guide for that lecture (2nd column in above table)
+  - then study the lecture notes (3rd column)
+  - then (optionally), watch the live class recording from the previous (2020/21) edition (in 4th colum)
+  - then try to make the exercises (5th column) for that class.
+Feel free to use this <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/exercises/cheatsheet.ipynb">cheatsheet</a> to make the exercises.
+  - If you have any remaining issues or questions, please pose your question in piazza.
+Your questions will be answered at the piazza site by fellow students and accorded (or corrected, amended) by the teaching staff.

+The live classes in this edition of 5SSD0 are (optional) flipped classroom-style Q&A sessions, where we discuss any issues in person.
+This year the live class sessions are not recorded so you will not be able to view them later.
+We do not intend to present new materials in the live classes, so in principle, the materials in the above table should suffice as preparation for the written exam.
 --->

 <!--- An exam session lasts about 30 minutes and will be recorded (and later deleted, following GDPR rules).
 At the beginning of the session, the examiner needs to check your identity, preferably by your campus card.